Shola Aur Shabnam (1992 film): Box office

-Shola Aur Shabnam released on 31 January 1992.
+Shola Aur Shabnam was released on 7 February 1992.
 It was a blockbuster, eventually becoming one of the highest-grossers in the career of Govinda.
 It grossed ₹10.7 crore (US$9.3 million) against a minimal budget of ₹3 crore.
 Adjusted for inflation, its box office gross is equal to ₹70 crore as of 2020.

 Reception

 The film received mixed reviews upon release.
-Sukanya Verma from Rediff.com praised the performances of Govinda, Bharti and Kher, but was critical to its story which she addressed to be a "comic-romantic-potboiler" and that in the film "logic is entirely tossed out of the window".
+Sukanya Verma from Rediff.com praised the performances of Govinda, Divya Bharti and Anupam Kher, but was critical to its story which she addressed to be a "comic-romantic-potboiler" and that in the film "logic is entirely tossed out of the window".
 Rachit Gupta from Filmfare was appreciative of Divya, stating that she "seemed at ease switching between comedy and romance as she matched Govinda step to step".
 He also deemed the scenes of conflict between NCC cadet boys headed by Govinda and girl guides headed by Divya as "particularly memorable".